MyBash | Mobile | Offices |

 Amanda Ingram

 Amanda Ingram joined the Wabash College faculty in 2004.
-Prof. Ingram’s research interests lie in plant systematics, which involves the study of plant evolution and classification.
+Prof. Ingram’s research interests lie in plant systematics, the study of plant evolution and classification.
 Her work is currently focused on understanding the evolution of the lovegrasses, a group of approximately 400 species of grasses in the genus Eragrostis that are morphologically, anatomically, and ecologically diverse.
 She employs a variety of approaches to learn about these plants, including field work to collect material and explore the species’ distribution and ecology, and a range of laboratory techniques (e.g., DNA sequencing, anatomical study) that allow her to gather characters with which to build evolutionary trees.
-Her work on Eragrostis has taken her to many exotic locales, including recent collecting trips to Namibia, South Africa, and Tanzania.
+Her collecting trips have taken her to a number of fascinating ecosystems, ranging from the Namib Desert to the Ethiopian highlands to Australia’s Gold Coast.
+She also works with Wabash students on more local projects through her involvement in a nationwide consortium of conservation biologists working to preserve and understand native orchid species and the fungi upon which they rely.

 Ph.D. in Plant Biology, Cornell University